Cambridge-ICCS/FTorch-benchmarks/README.md

 ```

 The preprocessor macro `USETS` can be enabled by passing CMake the option `-D USETS=1`.
 This will enable the forpy test to use a
-pre-saved torchscript `.pth` file.
+pre-saved torchscript `.pt` file.
 If this is omitted then forpy will generate a model in the python runtime environment.

 ## Results